Integralist/integralist.co.uk/content/posts/key-architecture.md

 If someone compromises the private git repository, they again can't do anything with the contents without my private GPG key.

+> [!NOTE]
-> Note: when exporting a private key from GPG, it is by default encrypted with its passphrase (it's not the raw key)
+> when exporting a private key from GPG, it is by default encrypted with its passphrase (it's not the raw key)

 ## Conclusion